2026 Houston Open odds, picks: Surprising predictions from golf model that's nailed 16 majors

 SportsLine's model simulated the Texas Children's Houston Open 2026 10,000 times and revealed its surprising PGA picks this week after Scottie Scheffler withdrew on Tuesday

 A two-week stop in Texas leads into the Masters, and up first is the 2026 Houston Open beginning on Thursday at Memorial Park Golf Course.
-Texas native Scottie Scheffler originally planned to be in the 2026 Houston Open field, but he withdrew on Tuesday.
-The latest 2026 Houston Open odds now list defending champion Min Woo Lee as the new favorite at +1300 after he opened at +2200.
+Texas native Scottie Scheffler originally planned to be in the 2026 Houston Open field, but he withdrew on Tuesday due to the upcoming birth of his child.
+The latest 2026 Houston Open odds now list defending champion Min Woo Lee as the new favorite at +15000 after he opened at +2200.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.